loreanvictor/tmplr/README.md

 > else?:
 >   <command>
 > ```
-Runs given command if given contextual variable (or value) exists and has a non-empty value.
-Can be given an expression instead of a contextual variable (e.g. [eval](#eval)), where it will check if the resolved value is a non-empty string.
-Will run the _else_ command if the condition fails (and an _else_ command is provided).
+Runs given command if given variable, contextual value, or expression resolves to a non-empty string.
+Runs the _else_ command if the condition fails.
 ```yml
 steps:
   - if: git.remote_url